 \textbf{Output}: all (maximal) solutions of $\PP$ in $G$ \begin{enumerate} \item $\mathcal{S}\leftarrow \varnothing$ \item Let $S$ be an arbitrary solution of $\PP$. \item Run $\enum(S,\mathcal{S})$. \end{enumerate} ~ \begin{enumerate} \item[] Function $\enum(S,\mathcal{S})$: \item $\mathcal{S} \leftarrow \mathcal{S}\cup\{S\}$\\ {\tt Output $S$ if recursion depth is even.} \item For each $S'\in\neigh(S)$ do: \\ if $S'\notin \mathcal{S}$, then $\enum(S',\mathcal{S})$\\ {\tt Output $S$ if recursion depth is odd.} \end{enumerate} \end{alg}

 For all $S$, $\neigh(S)$ is the set of solutions that are neighbours of $S$.
 As discussed earlier, these solutions are obtained \textit{via} a transition operation which is specific to the problem.
-To obtain a polynomial delay algorithm, we need to be able to compute all neighbours of $S$ in time polynomial in $n$ for all $S$.
+To obtain a polynomial-delay algorithm, we need to be able to compute all neighbours of $S$ in time polynomial in $n$ for all $S$.
 This ensures that the function $\enum$ called in the algorithm will be polynomial.

-Note that it is also necessary to be able to find one first solution in polynomial time to have a polynomial delay algorithm.
+Note that it is also necessary to be able to find one first solution in polynomial time to have a polynomial-delay algorithm.
 Plus, if exponential space is allowed, it is possible to test in linear time if $S'\in \mathcal{S}$, using a dictionary in which insertion and verification (Step \ref{etape2b}) are possible in time polynomial in the size of $S'$.
-With all these elements, Algorithm \ref{alg2} run in polynomial delay.
+With all these elements, Algorithm \ref{alg2} runs in polynomial delay.

 \paragraph{} All cographs can be constructed from an isolated vertex by adding true or false twins, as shown in \cite{corneil}.
 From such a construction, we obtain an order $v_1\ldots v_n$ on the vertices of a cograph $G$, such that for all $j\in \{1,\ldots,n\}$, $v_j$ has at least one (true or false) twin in $G[v_1,\ldots,v_j]$.
 Every maximal induced sub-cograph can then be identified with an ordered set of vertices; this will be done in the sequel.